17 Cub Cadet Starting Problems and Possible Fixes

 If the display indicates fewer volts, consider recharging the battery before testing it again.
 After a full recharge, retest the battery with a multimeter to see if it reaches the desired voltage.

-If the reading is still less than 12.7 volts, the battery has probably degraded from years of use and requires a replacement.
+If the reading is less than 12.7 volts, the battery has probably degraded from years of use and requires a replacement.

 Replacing a battery that no longer holds a charge should help fix the problem.